 The Audubon Society of Rhode Island, independent and unaffiliated with the National Audubon Society, owns and protects almost 9,500 acres of woodlands and coastal property embracing diverse natural habitats.

-The challenges affecting today’s environment are on the rise as we face climate change and new threats to our valuable natural resources.
+The challenges affecting today’s environment are on the rise as we face the climate crisis and new threats to our valuable natural resources.
 To remain a strong independent voice for nature, the support of our volunteers, members, donors, and fellow community members is crucial.

-Take Action Today:
+Other Ways to Take Action Today:

 Providence Stormwater Innovation Center

 Roger Williams Park is home to the new Providence Stormwater Innovation Center (PSIC).
 The Innovation Center has been developed by the Audubon Society of Rhode Island and its partners!
 Learn more about the nature-based solutions we are using to learn about and protect urban water quality.